 Part 1: Build your app with your first prompt

-Build a pet name picker app with dropdowns that allow people to choose animal types (e.g. dog, cat, bird, lizard, etc.) and name categories (e.g. cute, celebrity-puns, movie-inspired, etc.) Allow them to save favorites.
+Build a pet name picker app with dropdowns that allow people to choose animal types (e.g. dog, cat, bird, lizard, etc.) and name categories (e.g. cute, celebrity puns, movie inspired, etc.) Create user email sign up and log in functionality and the ability to save favorite names when logged in.

 - Click the blue and white arrow to submit.